strongbox/strongbox-docs/Cron-Tasks.md

 ### Support For Spring Dependency Injection in Quartz Jobs

-As Quartz doesn't know anything about Spring dependency injection, we needed to be able to autowire Spring beans in Quartz job classes.
-So, we was created a custom job factory class called [`AutowiringSpringBeanJobFactory`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/AutowiringSpringBeanJobFactory.java) to automatically autowire Quartz objects using Spring.
+As Quartz doesn't know anything about Spring dependency injection and we needed to be able to autowire Spring beans in Quartz job classes, we created a custom job factory called [`AutowiringSpringBeanJobFactory`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/AutowiringSpringBeanJobFactory.java) to automatically autowire Quartz objects using Spring.
 This class extends `SpringBeanJobFactory` and implements `ApplicationContextAware`.

-Then it was defined bean `SpringBeanJobFactory` in class with scheduler configuration [`CronTasksConfig`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it `ApplicationContext`.
+In addition, we defined a `SpringBeanJobFactory` bean in class with scheduler configuration [`CronTasksConfig`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it `ApplicationContext`.
 It was attached to class `SchedulerFactoryBean`.

-And we get scheduler factory with DI support for `@Autowired`.
+This is how we implemented a scheduler factory with dependency injection support for `@Autowired`.

-### How To Execute The Run Cron Tests
+### How To Execute The Cron Tests

 The cron tests are not executed by default when the project is built.
 They are only executed only under a special Spring active profile which is defined in the [`@CronTaskTest`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java) annotation: